web-extend/web-extend/docs/guide/quick-start.md

 The meanings of the commands above are as follows:

-- `dev`: use Rsbuild for developing the extension, and open a browser automatically for running it.
+- `dev`: use Rsbuild for developing the extension. `--open` is used to open a browser automatically for running it.
 - `build`: use Rsbuild for building the extension for production.
 - `preview`: preview the extension for production.
 - `zip`: package the extension for production into a `.zip` file.